-They shall not be used to prescribe specific behaviour, but to understand in which conditions accident avoidance can be reasonably expected.
 Also, the characteristics for typical / generic vehicles given below should not be used to calculate accident avoidance for the specific vehicle in the approval process, but for typical / generic vehicles.
 The reason for this is that low required accident avoidance capabilities could be a wrong incentive in the vehicle design process.

-1 Introduction and Definition
+1 Introduction and Definition of Safety Models

-The aim of this annex is to further specify the methodology to derive the threshold to separate between collisions that have to be avoided and those where only mitigation is required.
-The aim is NOT to prescribe a specific behaviour of the ADS in any given critical situation.
-This is only about the outcome, which can be expected.
 In a mathematical & logical sense, for any given situation, there will be a function depending on variables that partly describe a scenario, delivering a Boolean "true" or "false" for whether the collision needs to be avoided, and vice versa for whether mitigation is acceptable:

+'''

-''' Avoidance[0; 1] = f{safetymodel}(scenario variable 1, scenario variable 2, ...), Mitigation[0; 1] = 1 - f{safetymodel}(scenario variable 1, scenario variable 2, ...). '''
+Avoidance[0;1] = f{safetymodel}(scenario\ variable\ 1, scenario\ variable\ 2, ...), Mitigation[0;1] = 1 - f{safetymodel}(scenario\ variable\ 1, scenario\ variable\ 2, ...).

+'''